GoogleChrome/ip-protection/Masked-Domain-List.md

 searchspring.io                                  | B7Interactive                                                  | Not Impacted By Script Blocking
 sumo.com                                         | BDOW                                                           | Not Impacted By Script Blocking
 sumome.com                                       | BDOW                                                           | Not Impacted By Script Blocking
-bloximages.newyork1.vip.townnews.com             | BLOX Digital                                                   | Some URLs are Blocked
-compuware.com                                    | BMC                                                            | Not Impacted By Script Blocking
+bloximages.newyork1.vip.townnews.com             | BLOX Digital                                                   | Not Impacted By Script Blocking compuware.com                                    | BMC                                                            | Not Impacted By Script Blocking
 cdnroute.bpsgameserver.com                       | BML Group                                                      | Not Impacted By Script Blocking bvmedia.ca                                       | BV!
 MEDIA                                                      | Not Impacted By Script Blocking